NishthaDoshi/file-management/README.md

 # file-management
-This file management project us made in c++
+This file management project is made in c++
 It uses various functions, structure to
 1. to create a new file.
 2. to retrieve your data.